tyoeer/Chaoshead/README.md

 ### Currently not supported

-- Multiple path nodes in the same tile
-  - While they do work in Levelhead, the visual bugs show that that isn't intended.
 - Setting properties on objects that don't have them
   - I think that making property handling handle both known properties as in the data and unknown ones set at runtime simultaneously is more effort than it's worth
 	- Workaround for objects/elements: remove data about which properties the element has, it will fall back on the ones specifically set
+- Multiple path nodes in the same tile (would make the API more complicated than I think it's worth)
-- Saving properties set to NaN
-  - Levelhead doesn't even load them
+- Saving properties set to NaN (Levelhead doesn't even load them)
-	- I felt like documenting this somewhere, and this was the best place I could think of

 ### Built-in scripts